 It’s that time of the year again: Black Friday.
 The day consumers will soon hit every shopping center in sight in search of the best deals and bargains.
 In recent years, however, many consumers have turned their attention to online shopping, preferring to shop online from the comfort of their homes.
-Thanksgiving and Black Friday 2017, in fact, saw $7.9 billion in online sales.
+Thanksgiving through Cyber Monday 2018, in fact, saw $17.2 Billion in Sales.

 What does this mean for advertisers?
 It means you’ll need to refine your marketing strategy to reach consumers where they are, on channels like social media, search, and email.
 While your Black Friday campaign can certainly target all three channels (or more), there is one channel that you’ll want to focus on and not overlook: email.